 sudo npm cache verify or // for windows in admin mode npm cache verify

-Now, install the Angular CLI 10 or the latest version by the following command.
+Install the Angular CLI or the latest version using the following command.

 sudo npm install -g @angular/cli@latest

 From the output, you can see that we have successfully installed Angular CLI version 10.

 To verify that in our system, type the following command.